 Liability means that someone is legally responsible for the debts or actions of the business.

-This usually refers to Sole Proprietors and Partnerships where the business owners are fully responsible (liable) for the businesses debts if it fails.
-This means that if the business does not have sufficient funds to pay what it owes then the business owners personal assets can be used to pay off the business debts.
-This may include personal property, vehicles and any other assets held by the business owners.
+This usually refers to Sole Proprietors and Partnerships where business owners are fully responsible (liable) for all business debts if it fails.
+Business owners have a legal obligation to repay, in full, the financial obligations of their companies.
+The business owner’s personal assets will be used if the business does not have enough money to pay what it owes.
+This may include personal property, vehicles, and any other assets held by the business owners.